FeLiNa0/parallelly/README.md

 ## Integration Testing

 If the test script fails, the tests have failed.
-Also read the output to determine if `parallely` is behaving correctly.
+Also read the output to determine if `parallelly` is behaving correctly.

 Note the `test-integration-all-shells.sh` script runs the `test-integration.sh` script using the test shell itself.